samjaninf/OFN-User-Guide---Master/basic-features/register-and-create-your-profile.md

 * Fill in your enterprise name and contact details.

 {% hint style="info" %}
-Your address will be used to add your business to our map of OFN enterprises and hence increase your visibility.
+Your address will be used to add your business to our map of Harvest To Order enterprises and hence increase your visibility.
 {% endhint %}

 * Choose between 'Producer' \(you make/bake/grow products yourself\) or 'Non Producer' \(you distribute and sell food made by others\).